Westminster Energy, Environment & Transport Forum

 It is bringing together stakeholders and policymakers to discuss potential changes to electricity market arrangements, including the introduction of a new system of charging for electricity transmission networks, and the development of a new flexibility market asset registration process.

-We also expect a focus on the balance of benefits and costs of a central dispatch system compared to the ESO’s balancing mechanism, as well as the possible shift away from a single, national electricity price to a system of locational pricing.
+We also expect a focus on the balance of benefits and costs of a central dispatch system compared to the NESO’s balancing mechanism, as well as the possible shift away from a single, national electricity price to a system of locational pricing.

 Priorities for innovations in demand response technology will be discussed, as well as the way forward for tackling high prices in times of intermittent renewable generation, and potential regulatory reform to support the development of long duration battery storage systems.